skjha1/Aditya-verma-youtube-playlist-code/README.md

 ## Aditya-verma-youtube-playlist-code
-This repo consists of aditya verma youtube channel code for different section.
+This repo consists of aditya verma youtube channel code for different section, I am still working this soon it will be updated fully, This repo I made for the purpose of revision Time and space complexity will be updated for all programs.
 If you want to explore more programes of DSA you can visit this [REPO](https://github.com/skjha1/Data-Structure-Algorithm-Programs)

 ## Dynamic Programming